 These commitments were divided into five categories and distributed to different departments and agencies for completion.
 Fundamental to the success of the Action Plan is section 5.2 which is designed to enhance public engagement and participation in policy development and delivery.

 The Department of Industry, Innovation and Science (DIIS) for close to two years has been developing a framework to effectively deliver this commitment and increase citizen involvement.

 We spoke with Damian Carmichael, Project Lead for the Open Government Partnership at the DIIS about their work to effectively engage citizens in policy development and delivery.
 We discuss the challenges, the solution and what we as communicators can learn to effectively engage citizens.

 Early in the construction of the framework Damian and his team, through heavy research, discovered the root of the problem – the steady decline of trust towards government.
 For section 5.2 to succeed this must be reversed.

 While this hasn’t been a secret in recent years, the calibre of this distrust continues to grow and change.
-The Edelman Trust Barometer reports yearly that Australian are losing their trust towards government.
+The Edelman Trust Barometer reports yearly that Australians are losing their trust in the government.
 In 2017 it was just 37% and by 2018 dropped further to 35%.

 These numbers are reflected in the Australian Election Study conducted by the Australian National University.
 Their findings show this is the lowest level of trust towards government since first measured in 1969 with only 26% of Australians believing the government can be trusted.
 The last time trust dropped this low followed the dismissal of Gough Whitlam seeing trust drop to 30% in the late-1970s.